U.S. Army gears up for first virtual National Hiring Days

-ROCKFORD, Ill.
-(WIFR) ----- Recruiters hope to engage future soldiers and build military strength during the United States Army’s first virtual National Hiring Days.
+Recruiters hope to engage future soldiers and build military strength during the United States Army’s first virtual National Hiring Days.

 "Joining the Army is like a small sacrifice of my life, but there are many benefits that come behind protecting and serving my country," said future soldier Aniyah Chambers.